 What if I have coverage through my spouse’s HSA from work?

 The IRS rule applies to employees age 65 or older who have HSAs through their employer.
 They’re the ones contributing to HSAs from their before-tax earnings at work.
 Their covered spouses over age 65 aren’t affected since they can use funds for approved medical purposes.

 What happens if I went on disability before I was 65 and received my Medicare Part A early?

 Your Medicare will begin as soon as you receive your 25th Social Security Disability Income check.
-You’ll automatically be enrolled in the Medicare system and you’ll not be able to continue contributions to your HSA.
+You’ll automatically be enrolled in the Medicare system, and you’ll be unable to continue contributions to your HSA.

 Disability payments will stop if you return to work.
 However, your Medicare entitlement continues for 93 months from when you applied for disability.